Swiss watch trader Chronext plans stock market listing, sources say

 The fast-growing marketplace, backers of which include NRW.Bank, Inventure Partners, TEV Ventures and Octopus Ventures, has annual sales of more than 100 million euros.
 In its core German market, sales role by 25% in 2020.

-Rivals such as Farfetch (FTCH.N) trade at about 5 times expected full-year sales.
+Rivals such as Farfetch trade at about 5 times expected full-year sales.

 Investors often value fast-growing e-commerce companies on expected future revenue numbers.